carbon-design-system/carbon-icons-svelte/README.md

 ### Forwarded Events

-Events can be forwarded directly to the SVG element.
+Event directives can be forwarded directly to the SVG element.

 ```html
 <Add16